Scott N Andrew

 2024

-Scott Andrew's animation for "Salle Cinq," a multimedia work presented by Ekmeles Vocal Ensemble at the Beyond: Microtonal Music Festival at the University of Pittsburgh.
+Scott Andrew's animation for the performance of the song, 'Salle Cinq', a multimedia work presented by Ekmeles Vocal Ensemble at the Beyond: Microtonal Music Festival at the University of Pittsburgh.

 Three black silhouettes of figures in hats dancing against a vibrant red background.